GitbookIO/gitbook/docs/plugins.md

 }
 ```

-You can also specify a specific version using: "myPlugin@0.3.1".
+You can also specify a specific version using: `"myPlugin@0.3.1"`.
 By default GitBook will resolve the latest version of the plugin compatbile with the current GitBook version.

 Plugins are automatically installed on [GitBook.com](https://www.gitbook.com).
 Locally, run `gitbook install` to install and prepare all plugins for your books.

+### Configuring plugins

+PLugins specific configurations are stored in `pluginsConfig`.
+You have to refer to the documentation of the plugin itself for details about the available options.